No kidding! The best damn grilled tuna salad and cheese sandwich you will ever eat!

 Just a few quick photos for any beginners out there.
 I add one small, minced shallot, about 1/2 c. small diced carrot and celery.

 - I use 2 small cans or one large can.
 Drain the water.
 Place in bowl.

 - Tada… My secret ingredient is celery seed!
 It adds a lovely, crisp flavor and aroma to most salads.
 I use it in macaroni salad, potato salad and cole slaw.

 - Break the tuna up a bit with a fork.
 Then mix the tuna, vegetables, celery seed, salt, pepper and about 2 – 3 tablespoons of mayonnaise.
 (My husband uses closer to 1/2 cup!
 Yuck!)
 Point being, add however much mayonnaise you prefer.

 - Mix everything together

-- Butter one side of each piece of your preferred bread.
+- Toast bread in dry pan first.
+Butter one side of each piece of your preferred bread.

 - I usually lay them in a cold pan so that I can build the sandwich without having to move the built sandwiches.

 - Then with your cheese of choice.
 I love an extra sharp cheddar!